NBA DFS: Top Suns vs. Nuggets DraftKings, FanDuel daily Fantasy basketball picks for April 29, 2023

-The NBA DFS player pool will not provide much flexibility on Saturday night, as there is only one game on the schedule.
-No. 1 Denver is opening its conference semifinal matchup against No. 4 Phoenix after beating Minnesota in five games.
-The Nuggets and Suns have plenty of star power on their rosters, with players like Kevin Durant, Nikola Jokic and Devin Booker all getting set for the series opener.
-They are expensive players on sites like DraftKings and FanDuel, so who should you include in your NBA DFS lineups?
+Franchises still seeking their first championship will meet in the Western Conference semifinals Saturday night at 8:30 p.m.
+ET when the No. 1 Denver Nuggets host the No. 4 Phoenix Suns.
+Denver is led by reigning two-time MVP Nikola Jokic, while Phoenix has one of the top scoring forwards in NBA history in Kevin Durant.
+The NBA DFS player pool is limited to just two teams, making it challenging to create a winning NBA DFS strategy.
+However, some quality NBA DFS advice can make winning DFS contests on sites like DraftKings and FanDuel an attainable goal.

-Booker averaged 37.2 points and 6.4 assists during his series against the Clippers, pouring in 47 points in Game 5.
-Will he be able to solve Denver in front of a hostile crowd on Saturday night?
+Jokic and Durant are among the most expensive players to roster on Saturday, so it might not be realistic to include both in your lineups.
+Which cheaper options could create value for your NBA DFS picks?
 Before making your NBA DFS picks, be sure to check out the NBA DFS advice, player rankings, stacks and top daily Fantasy basketball picks from SportsLine's Mike McClure.

 McClure is a DFS professional with over $2 million in career winnings.
 He's also a predictive data engineer at SportsLine who uses a powerful prediction model that simulates every minute of every game 10,000 times, taking factors like matchups, statistical trends and injuries into account.